The Concept is Easy, Its Implementation Not Always.

-I believe that holistic health is the idea that all of our systems (body, mind, and spirit) are intrinsically connected with one another.
+I believe that holistic health is the idea that all of our systems (body, mind, and spirit) intrinsically intertwine with one another.
 Not only that though.
 We also connect closely with the environment we live in and other individuals who share this space with us.
 This concept is not new.
-In fact, all Eastern philosophies of healing are based on this thought.
-Even Western health care started out this way, once example is Hildegard of Bingen, before we began focusing mostly on allopathic treatment.
+In fact, all Eastern philosophies of healing find their foundation in this thought.
+Even Western health care started out this way before we began focusing mostly on allopathic treatment.
+One example is Hildegard of Bingen

-The reason why it can get complicated is because we really need to go within to find the source of our troubles, may they be physical, mental, or spiritual in nature.
+The reason why holistic health can get complicated is because we really need to go within to find the source of our troubles, which may be physical, mental, or spiritual in nature.
 Only when we find the cause, we can solve the problem – if not, well, then we treat symptoms but will not heal in a complete manner.

 There is not enough room to explain all forms of traditional healing systems (Traditional Chinese Medicine, Ayurveda, Volksheilkunde, Native American Healing, Shamanism, and amongst others) here, but I think you understand the approach.
-Now, it is my vision to implement this strategy when approaching the care of Veterans.
-Of course, anyone or any community/group would benefit from this, but I just happen to focus on former service members as my husband served and retired from the Army.
+It is my vision to implement this strategy of holistic health when approaching the care of Veterans.
+Of course, anyone or any community/group benefits from this!
+I just happen to focus on former service members, as my husband served for 20 years himself and retired from the Army.
 I know the military environment well.

 - Relationships (Family & Friends)